Projected Distribution Loss for Image Enhancement: Introduction

 Johnson et al.~\cite{johnson2016perceptual} showed that networks trained for image recognition tasks produce deep features (i.e., low / mid / high level image representations) that can capture perceptual information well.
 Based on this powerful observation, the authors proposed to augment a pixel loss (or replace it) by penalizing the $L_1/L_2$ difference in a deep feature space.
 The perceptual loss leads to images with more details and improve the missing realism ingredient.
 This has been recently analyzed in~\cite{zhang2018unreasonable,tarig2020why} and further exploited in the contextual loss ~\cite{mechrez2018contextual,mechrez2018maintaining} and contextual bilateral loss~\cite{zhang2019zoom}.

 In this work, we build on recent findings and introduce a new loss function that measures differences in the feature space by comparing the distributions of an image and its reference counterpart.
-By formulating the problem in this way we are able to reduce the phenomenon of regression to the mean given that we compare (local) distributions and not the point values.
+This allows recovering details (texture/grain) without forcing them to be located in the exact same spatial position as in the reference image.
+This is a critical flexibility for tackling inverse imaging problems.
+For instance, one can consider the problem of single image super-resolution where a low resolution image can be up-scaled to slightly different high-resolution images with identical feature distributions.
+This implies that given the low resolution observation, there are multiple high-resolution images that lead to the low-resolution observation.
+Any pixel loss or $L_1$ distance on features (Johnson et al.~\cite{johnson2016perceptual}) learns to predict the mean target (i.e., conditional expectation given the low resolution observation), leading to a less realistic (and often blurry) image.
 On the other hand since we compare an image directly with its reference, the amount of hallucinated content is better controlled than in an adversarial loss.

 Our proposed loss function has some similarity to style transfer works~\cite{gatys2016image}.
 In neural style transfer, a convolutional network is used to merge the content of one guide image with the style of another one.
 A neural network is trained for each different input style by using two different and complementary losses.
 The content loss is defined as the element-wise distance between feature maps of both images, while style loss penalizes difference in the statistics of the feature maps~\cite{gatys2016image,li2017demystifying,li2017universal}.